haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 #### 3c.
 Generating shape restraints for the ligand to be docked

 We then need to create the restraints that will be used throughout the simulation to drive the generated compounds to the binding pocket.
-Since there are fewer atoms in the target compound than there are in the shape we are defining the restraints from the target compound to the shape.
-For this one distance restraint is defined from each ligand heavy atom to all shape atoms with an upper limit of 1Å.
+Since there are fewer atoms in the target compound than there are in the shape, we are defining the restraints from the target compound to the shape.
+For this, one distance restraint is defined from each ligand heavy atom to all shape atoms with an upper bound limit of 1Å.

 <a class="prompt prompt-cmd">
   grep HETATM data/ligand_model1.pdb | awk \'{print \"assi (segid B and name \"$3\") (segi S) 1.0 1.0 0.0\"}\' \> shape_restraints.tbl <br>